Bristol and North Somerset Railway: A series of proposed extensions

-Following this success in Parliament, the Company immediately set about proposing extensions as Bills for the 1864 session: from onward from the authorised Camerton branch to Bath; from the main line to Shepton Mallet, to join the East Somerset Railway there; and various branches in Bristol and at the docks there.
+Following this success in Parliament, the company immediately set about proposing extensions as bills for the 1864 session: from onward from the authorised Camerton branch to Bath; from the main line to Shepton Mallet, to join the East Somerset Railway there; and various branches in Bristol and at the docks there.

-Three Bills followed for the 1865 session: for a railway from Radstock passing Writhlington (where there was an important colliery) and through Wellow and Midford to Monkton Combe, on the Bradford on Avon to Bathampton line; for a line from Farrington Gurney to Shepton Mallet and the East Somerset line again; and from near Hallatrow to the Midland Railway Bath branch, joining it between Weston and Kelston, west of Bath, connecting with the GWR line in passing.
+Three bills followed for the 1865 session: for a railway from Radstock passing Writhlington (where there was an important colliery) and through Wellow and Midford to Monkton Combe, on the Bradford on Avon to Bathampton line; for a line from Farrington Gurney to Shepton Mallet and the East Somerset line again; and from near Hallatrow to the Midland Railway Bath branch, joining it between Weston and Kelston, west of Bath, connecting with the Great Western Railway (GWR) line in passing.

-In 1866 the GWR and the B&NSR jointly submitted a bill for a line from Mells to through Nettlebridge, south of Radstock to Chilcompton.
+In 1866 the GWR and the Bristol and North Somerset Railway (B&NSR) jointly submitted a bill for a line from Mells through Nettlebridge, south of Radstock, to Chilcompton.

-In 1869 the B&NSR obtained an Act confirming its powers to build the harbour tramway at Bristol.
+In 1869 the B&NSR obtained an act of Parliament, the Bristol and North Somerset Railway Act 1869 (32 & 33 Vict. c. cxi), confirming its powers to build the harbour tramway at Bristol.

-None of these lines was built by the Company; only the line from a junction with the GWR immediately east of Bristol Temple Meads to Radstock was built.
+None of these lines was built by the company; only the line from a junction with the GWR immediately east of Bristol Temple Meads to Radstock was built.